samiyr/fyss9470/README.md

 ## General

 This repository includes all the code used in generating the data for my research training thesis on pion azimuthal correlations.
-The code was written during the summer of 2021 while I was doing a summer traineeship in the Department of Physics in the University of Jyväskylä.
+The code was written during the summer of 2021 while I was doing a summer traineeship in the Department of Physics at the University of Jyväskylä.

+No guarantees about the code or the results it produces are made.
+Use at your own risk.

 ## Installation